-Snapshot : Read our quick guide to four marketing innovation lessons you can apply to your business right away.
-Firstly, make sure the innovation focusses on growth.
-Then, understand why people like the idea of marketing innovation, but why the systems needed to make it work mean it’s tough to do.
-And so finally, what type of person or team do you need to drive your marketing innovation?
+Snapshot : Learn about four marketing innovation lessons you can apply to your business right now.
+Firstly, learn how to make sure your innovation focusses on growth.
+Then, understand why people like the idea of marketing innovation.
+Next, understand, the importance of systems and why systems aren’t motivating.
+And finally, learn what type of person and team you need to drive your marketing innovation.

-For businesses, marketing innovation is a little like the eight glasses of water you are supposed to have every day to stay healthy.
+For businesses, marketing innovation is like the eight glasses of water you are supposed to drink every day to stay healthy.
 It sounds like it should be easy.
-And starting to do marketing innovation is easy, like that first glass of water. you enjoy it, because it’s new and you are thirsty for newness.
+And starting to do marketing innovation is easy.
+Like that first glass of water. you enjoy it, because it’s new and you are thirsty for newness.

 But the closer you get to the end, the tougher it gets.
 It’s not new any more.
 Other things distract you.
 Something else like that beer or glass of wine looks more appealing.
 The end is always tougher than the start.